nanogiants/nanogiants-docs/docs/development.md

 utilizing pull requests.

 Here are some examples:
-- feat: allow provided config object to extend other configs
+- feat: users are able to change their basic account information
 - docs(changelog): correct spelling of CHANGELOG
-- bug(photos): set max payload to 128mb to allow upload of high res photos in backend
+- fix(toast): fix bug where toast position was incorrect on mobile devices

 ### What is our git philosophy?
 The goal behind your git history directly affects the way you write commit messages.
 Therefore we want to outline this